bane-labs/docs/bridge/messaging-bridge/n3-to-evm.md

 # N3 to EVM Message Bridge Flow

-This document details the complete flow for sending messages from Neo N3 to EVM blockchain, using the example scenario of querying a Neo token's balance on EVM from N3 and receiving the result back.
+This document details the complete flow for sending messages from N3 to Neo X (EVM blockchain) using the example scenario of querying a Neo token's balance on EVM from N3 and receiving the result back.

 ## Overview

-The message bridge allows Neo N3 applications to execute operations on EVM-based blockchains and receive results back.
+The message bridge allows N3 applications to execute operations on EVM-based blockchains and receive results back.

 This is accomplished by encoding an `AMBTypes.Call` struct and sending the encoded bytes to the N3 message bridge contract.
 The [decoupled relayer](/bridge/how-native-bridge-works/hash-chain-and-decoupled-relayer.md#Hash_Chain_and_Decoupled_Relayer) then ensures safe transfer of the data to the EVM chain.
 Once the data has been bridged, the message can be executed on the EVM chain and its result may be returned.